 Virtual meetings also allow for smaller and leaner meeting groups creating more focused group discussions leading to additional constructive results.
 With poor communication being one of the major reasons for start-up failure, start-ups where new & creative ideas are of utmost value, remote work will allow for a flow of substantial ideas without fear of judgement.
 It is also easier to connect online with employees socially via off-topic chats on video calls, game sessions, virtual happy hours etc. all leading to better bonding, employee relations and productivity.

-6.Manageable risks: Managing business both traditional and remote has its drawbacks, remote work challenges such as isolation, distractions, lack of motivation are mostly attainable, key for start-ups as they are speculative of engaging in sizeable risks especially financially.
+Managing business both traditional and remote has its drawbacks, remote work challenges such as isolation, distractions, lack of motivation are mostly attainable, key for start-ups as they are speculative of engaging in sizeable risks especially financially.

-7.Social benefits: with flexibility over work, more working mothers have the ability to work remotely, reducing the gender gap.
+With flexibility over work, more working mothers have the ability to work remotely, reducing the gender gap.
 With no geographic barriers, a workforce of varying cultures create more diversity.
 Apart from that, working remotely is also sustainable with no commute and less energy consumption.

 These steps towards social responsibility aid boosting the company culture especially assist start-up businesses for whom attracting clients, scaling, creating a brand value and reputation are peculiarly foremost, thus making remote work quintessential.